knope-dev/knope/docs/src/content/docs/recipes/preview-releases-with-pull-requests.md

 changelog = "CHANGELOG.md"
 ```

-This first piece defines the package, `Cargo.toml` is both the source of the current version of the package and a place we'd like to place new version numbers.
-You can add more `versioned_files` (for example, if you also released this as a Python package with `pyproject.toml`). `CHANGELOG.md` is where we want to document changes in the source code—this is in _addition_ to GitHub releases.
+This first piece defines the package.
+`Cargo.toml` is both the source of the package's current version and a place that Knope should put new version numbers.
+You can add more `versioned_files` (for example, if you also released this as a Python package with `pyproject.toml`).
+`CHANGELOG.md` is where Knope should describe changes in the source code—this is in _addition_ to GitHub releases.

 :::caution
-You cannot use this recipe right now with multiple packages due to limitations on [variables].
-Instead, you can check out the [workflow dispatch recipe].
+You can't use this recipe as-is with multiple packages due to limitations on [variables].
+You'll either need to change any references to those variables or use the [workflow dispatch recipe].
 :::

 ### `[[package.assets]]`